The UnicodeĀ® Consortium Policy on Handling of Confidential Business Data

-For the purposes of this policy, the term "confidential data" refers to private company information or other private organizational information not intended to be disclosed outside the context of the company or organization responsible for that information.
+For the purposes of this policy, the term "confidential business data" refers to private company information or other private organizational information not intended to be disclosed outside the context of the company or organization responsible for that information.

 Unicode, Inc. is a multi-member consortium which uses electronic mail as one of its primary means of information interchange.
 It is possible that there will be occasions that some confidential data makes its way by mistake into Consortium documents prepared or distributed electronically.
 To deal with this situation, it is the policy of the Consortium that: